-- 1 pound catfish filets (bone and skin optional)
+- 1 lb catfish filets bone and skin optional

 - salt to clean the fish

-- freshly ground black pepper (you can add it here, or as a final topping when serving the fish)
+- freshly ground black pepper or add as a final topping when serving

 - Generously salt fish and rinse under water to clean it.
 Set aside to dry.